symblai/symbl-python-sdk/symbl/readme.md

 You can utilize different functions of Async APIs by directly utilizing `symbl.Audio`.

 1. process_file(file_path):
-    >
+    >Parameter Name | Required | Value
+    >--- | --- | ---
-    >file_path:- (Mandatory) A valid path to a file
+    >file_path | Mandatory | A valid path to a file
-    >
-    >credentials:- (optional) Don't add this parameter if you have symbl.conf file in your home directory or working directory
+    >credentials | optional | Don't add this parameter if you have `symbl.conf` file in your home directory or working directory
-    >
-    >content_type: (Optional) Parameter defining the content_type of audio.
-Acceptable values are audio/wav, audio/mp3, audio/mpeg.
+    >content_type | optional | Parameter defining the content_type of audio.
+Acceptable values are [`audio/wav`, `audio/mp3`, `audio/mpeg`].
 Leave it blank if you're not sure about the content_type of file
-    >
-    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_audio on a separate thread making it a non-blocking API call (Has callback support)
+    >wait | optional |  (by default True) Boolean, Value `False` will execute the function submit_audio on a separate thread making it a non-blocking API call (Has callback support)
-    >
-    >parameters:- (Optional, by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
+    >parameters | optional | (by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
 For getting a list of value check [here](https://docs.symbl.ai/docs/async-api/overview/audio/post-audio#query-params)

+    >returns conversation object
     >
-    >returns conversation object
+    >click [here](https://github.com/symblai/symbl-python/blob/main/example/Async_API/Audio_API/process_audio_file.py) to check the example for usage of parameters/arguments and conversation object

 2. process_url(payload):
+    >Parameter Name | Required | Value
+    >--- | --- | ---

-    >payload :- (Mandatory) A valid payload having 'url' as the member and it should be valid to a file hosted directly
+    >payload | Mandatory | A valid payload having `url` as the member and it should be valid to a file hosted directly. valid payload [`payload = { 'url': "<url>" }`]
-    >
-    >credentials:- (optional) Don't add this parameter if you have symbl.conf file in your home directory or working directory
+    >credentials | optional | Don't add this parameter if you have `symbl.conf` file in your home directory or working directory
-    >
-    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
+    >wait | optional |  (by default True) Boolean, Value `False` will execute the function submit_audio on a separate thread making it a non-blocking API call (Has callback support)
-    >
-    >parameters:- (Optional, by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
+    >parameters | optional | (by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
 For getting a list of value check [here](https://docs.symbl.ai/docs/async-api/overview/audio/post-audio-url#query-params)

+    >returns conversation object
     >
-    >returns conversation object
+    >click [here](https://github.com/symblai/symbl-python/blob/main/example/Async_API/Audio_API/process_audio_url.py) to check the example for usage of parameters/arguments and conversation object

 3. append_file(file_path, conversation_id):
-    >
+    >Parameter Name | Required | Value
+    >--- | --- | ---
-    >file_path :- (Mandatory) A valid path to a file
+    >file_path | Mandatory | A valid path to a file
-    >
-    >conversation_id:- (Mandatory) conversationId of a previous conversation to which appending the current conversation
+    >conversation_id | Mandatory | conversationId of a previous conversation to which appending the current conversation
-    >
-    >credentials:- (optional) Don't add this parameter if you have symbl.conf file in your home directory or working directory
+    >credentials | optional | Don't add this parameter if you have `symbl.conf` file in your home directory or working directory
-    >
-    >content_type: (Optional) Parameter defining the content_type of audio.
-Acceptable values are audio/wav, audio/mp3, audio/mpeg.
-Leave itblank if you're not sure about the content_type of file
+    >content_type | optional | Parameter defining the content_type of audio.
+Acceptable values are [`audio/wav`, `audio/mp3`, `audio/mpeg`].
+Leave it blank if you're not sure about the content_type of file
-    >
-    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_audio on a separate thread making it a non-blocking API call (Has callback support)
+    >wait | optional |  (by default True) Boolean, Value `False` will execute the function submit_audio on a separate thread making it a non-blocking API call (Has callback support)
-    >
-    >parameters:- (Optional, by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
+    >parameters | optional | (by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
 For getting a list of value check [here](https://docs.symbl.ai/docs/async-api/overview/audio/put-audio#query-params)

+    >returns conversation object
     >
-    >returns conversation object
+    >click [here](https://github.com/symblai/symbl-python/blob/main/example/Async_API/Audio_API/append_audio_file.py) to check the example for usage of parameters/arguments and conversation object

 4. append_url(payload, conversation_id):
-    >
+    >Parameter Name | Required | Value
+    >--- | --- | ---
-    >payload :- (Mandatory) A valid payload having 'url' as the member and it should be valid to a file hosted directly
+    >payload | Mandatory | A valid payload having `url` as the member and it should be valid to a file hosted directly. valid payload [`payload = { 'url': "<url>" }`]
-    >
-    >conversation_id:- (Mandatory) conversationId of a previous conversation to which appending the current conversation
+    >conversation_id | Mandatory | conversationId of a previous conversation to which appending the current conversation
-    >
-    >credentials:- (optional) Don't add this parameter if you have symbl.conf file in your home directory or working directory
+    >credentials | optional | Don't add this parameter if you have `symbl.conf` file in your home directory or working directory
-    >
-    >wait:- (Optional, by default True) Boolean, Value False will execute the function submit_video on a separate thread making it a non-blocking API call (Has callback support)
+    >wait | optional |  (by default True) Boolean, Value `False` will execute the function submit_audio on a separate thread making it a non-blocking API call (Has callback support)
-    >
-    >parameters:- (Optional, by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
+    >parameters | optional | (by default {}) Dictionary, Any parameter and it's value can be provided in the dictionary format.
 For getting a list of value check [here](https://docs.symbl.ai/docs/async-api/overview/audio/put-audio-url#query-params)

+    >returns conversation object
     >
-    >returns conversation object
+    >click [here](https://github.com/symblai/symbl-python/blob/main/example/Async_API/Audio_API/append_audio_url.py) to check the example for usage of parameters/arguments and conversation object

 # Video class